Kristina Olsen: Biography

 Olsen was born in San Francisco, U.S., and raised in Haight-Ashbury during the 1960s, where she was exposed to a variety of musical styles.
 Commencing a career as a songwriter and accompanying herself on guitar and other instruments, she won the "New Folk" contest at the Kerrville (Texas) Folk Festival in 1985.
 Her first two releases It Don't Take Too Much and Cupid Is Stupid (the second billed as by "Kristina Olsen & The Loose String Band") were released in 1983 and 1985 on her own label.
 Commencing in 1992 she recorded 4 albums for Philo Records which were well received critically, with Kristina Olsen and Love, Kristina both receiving 3 stars (dog bones), Hurry On Home 3 and a half stars, and Live from Around the World four stars in the comprehensive MusicHound Folk: The Essential Album Guide encyclopedia of the folk music genre.
 Subsequent to her stint with Philo, she has released eight further albums plus a DVD; as at 2022 her latest album release is "Sweet Stillness" from 2016.
 Olsen is noted for her frequent overseas touring which has included tours in Australia, Scotland, England, Bangladesh (for a benefit concert), New Zealand, Canada and the USA.

 Olsen writes songs loosely in the folk/acoustic singer-songwriter genre but incorporates influences from blues and jazz; she has a particular regard for the songs of blues artist Robert Johnson and often incorporates one or two of his numbers in her live performances, accompanying herself on bottleneck resonator guitar.
-For most of her own songs uses regular acoustic guitar but also incorporates piano, banjo and concertina as accompanying instruments.
+For most of her own songs, she uses regular acoustic guitar but also incorporates piano, banjo and concertina as accompanying instruments.
 According to Allmusic, in addition to guitar and piano, she plays 13 other instruments.